 There are some positive activities you can do when waiting, such as defragging HDD, scanning for viruses, or finish your document.
 These things generally do not use internet bandwidth and relatively low-power, so it is safe to go.

 #5 Make sure there is no virus or malware lurking inside Google Chrome

 Malware commonly uses an internet connection to download unwanted programs or transferring your precious data to the hacker.

-Not only dangerous, but it can also interrupt the download process.
-Luckily, Chrome has a built-in antivirus program that you can use to scan malware inside your computer.
+Not only dangerous, but it can also interrupt your download.
+Luckily, Chrome has a built-in antivirus program that could be used to scan itself and your computer in general.

-Go to chrome://settings/cleanup and click the Find button to start the scanning process.
-If the malware was detected, Chrome will show you a report and you can delete it after.
+Go to chrome://settings/cleanup and click the “Find” button to start the scanning process.
+If the malware has found, Chrome will show you a report and you can delete it afterwards.